100 Years Ago at Fawcett

 The company expanded its magazine line to include popular titles such as “True Confessions” and “Women’s Day.”
-As a magazine distributor, it partnered first with Penguin Inc., and later New American Library, to distribute paperback books.
+As a magazine distributor, it partnered first with Penguin Inc. and later with New American Library to distribute paperback books.

 However, Fawcett’s relationship with those companies prevented it from entering the paperback market for reprints of previously published works.
 The paperback revolution was in full swing, and Fawcett wanted to be part of it.

 So Fawcett chose the innovative strategy of creating original stories to publish as paperbacks.
 This was unheard of at the time.
 These were books that had never been previously issued in hardcover format.

 Fawcett offered its authors generous terms of $2000 per book, based on print runs rather than sales.

 Although known for its male adventure genres of westerns and thrillers, it also carried books that portrayed lesbians in a sympathetic light.
 These were written by women rather than men using female pseudonyms.
 Fawcett published lesbian paperbacks under three imprints: Gold Medal, Crest, and Premier.